-Is The Wonder’s Will Byrne Based on a Real Journalist?
+Is The Wonder’s Will Byrne Based on an Actual Journalist?

 Image Credit: Christopher Barr/Netflix

 Netflix’s period film ‘The Wonder’ follows Anna O’Donnell, an eleven-year-old Irish girl, who survives without food for four months.
-Anna’s astounding ability to live without food astounds the folks of her village, who arrives at her house to see her.
+Anna’s astounding ability to live without food astounds the folks of her village, who arrive at her house to see her.
 Soon, Anna garners immense attention from international newspapers.
-After Elizabeth “Lib” Wright’s arrival in the Irish village to look after Anna, Will Byrne, an English journalist working for Daily Telegraph ends up at the place to write a story about the girl.
-Since Will plays an integral role in the future of Anna, we have found out whether he is based on a real journalist.
+After Elizabeth “Lib” Wright’s arrival in the Irish village to look after Anna, Will Byrne, an English journalist working for the Daily Telegraph, ends up at the place to write a story about the girl.
+Since Will plays an integral role in Anna’s future, we have found out whether he has a real-life counterpart.
 Let us share our findings!

 Will Byrne is not based on any particular journalist.
 The character was conceived by Emma Donoghue for her novel ‘The Wonder,’ the source novel of the film.
 Donoghue was inspired by the real-life fasting girls, a group of unconnected young Victorian-era girls who allegedly survived without any food for indefinitely long periods.
 Donoghue wrote her novel after researching about almost fifty fasting girls and their life stories.
 In reality, the girls garnered startling attention from the press as several reporters wrote story after story about them.
 The same reporters must have collectively inspired Donoghue to conceive Will.